Meditation Coaching & Guidance

 -

-This working integrates expert meditation guidance with Aletheia Coaching, a comprehensive approach to depth-oriented transformation that works across psychological, somatic, emotional, relational, and spiritual dimensions.
+This working integrates meditation guidance with Aletheia Unfolding, a comprehensive approach to depth-oriented transformation that works across psychological, somatic, emotional, relational, and spiritual dimensions.

 The coaching naturally moves between three modes based on what's most alive: